Lock-exchange problem for Boussinesq fluids revisited: exact shallow-water solution: Lock exchange with a modified initial state

 \section{Lock exchange with a modified initial state}

-As already noted, the solution obtained in the previous section differs from the numerical solution considered by \citet{Klemp1994}.
-The difference is due to the modified method of characteristics used by \citet{Klemp1994} who employ Benjamin's front condition as a boundary condition for the characteristic equation.
-In the conventional approach followed in the previous section, the boundary condition is defined by the actual downstream state is used to solve the characteristic equation and then the front condition is applied to eliminate the multi-valued parts of the solution by fitting in jumps.
-These two approaches lead to different solutions because they describe different physical problems.
-As discussed at the end of previous section, using the front condition as a boundary condition is equivalent to assuming the downstream state to be a gravity current rather than a quiescent fluid as in the original lock-exchange problem.
-Such an assumption may be justified if the original solution breaks down because of instability or loss of hyperbolicity.
-In this case, one can expect a stable gravity current of a lower height to form as an effective downstream state.
-Although the height of this gravity current is not uniquely defined, the problem can still be solved analytically similarly to the original lock-exchange problem in the previous section.
+As already noted, the solution found above differs from the previously obtained numerical solution. \citep{Klemp1994} The difference is due to the non-standard method of characteristics used by \citet{Klemp1994} who employ Benjamin's front condition directly as a boundary condition for the characteristic equation.
+In the conventional simple-wave approach used in the previous section, it is the quiescent downstream state which defines the relevant boundary condition.
+The front condition, in turn, is used to eliminate multi-valued parts of the solution, if any, by fitting in the jumps.
+These two approaches are not equivalent and lead to different results because they describe different physical problems.

+Using the front condition as a boundary condition is equivalent to assuming the initial downstream state to be a gravity current rather than a quiescent fluid as in the original lock-exchange problem.
+Such an assumption may be justified if the loss of hyperbolicity or instability breaks the dependence of the solution on the initial state.
+In this case, one can expect a stable gravity current of a lower height to form as the effective downstream state.
+Although the height of this gravity current is not uniquely defined, the problem can still be solved analytically in a similar way to the original lock-exchange problem in the previous section.
+For the sake of completeness, in this section, we present also an analytical solution of this alternative formulation.

-Henceforth, the downstream state is assumed to be a gravity current with the interface height $\eta_{1}$ and the shear velocity $\vartheta_{1}(\eta_{1})\ge0$ defined by (\ref{eq:v2-R}).
-Then the negative Riemann invariant (\ref{eq:rpm}), which is constant along the characteristics propagating upstream from this uniform state, can be written as
+Following \citet{Klemp1994}, we now assume the downstream state to be a gravity current with the interface height $\eta_{1}$ and the shear velocity $\vartheta_{1}(\eta_{1})\ge0$ defined by Eq. (\ref{eq:v2-R}).
+Then the negative Riemann invariant (\ref{eq:rpm}), which is constant along the characteristics propagating upstream from this uniform state, can be written as follows